*Mobilize sends emails from @members.mobilize.io, @groups.mobilize.io, or @mob.mobilize.io.

 - Ask your members to forward the email on to their friends and become your ambassadors.

-- See who is not engaging with your emails and try to reduce the ammount of emails they get.
+- See who is not engaging with your emails and try to reduce the number of emails they get.

 - Try to avoid continued sending to addresses that are full or “over quota.”
 If you see a large number of block reasons being returned that reference over quota or full inboxes, that’s a good sign that you are sending to unengaged addresses, as members with full mailboxes are typically those who aren’t just not engaging with your email, but aren’t engaging with their own inbox at all.
 You can see this information about your members in the MRM section.